 To enable CLO investors to make an informed investment decision and continue to assess their investments, information on valuation, credit quality and performance of the loan portfolio in the CLO should be accessible by CLO investors on a regular basis.
-Also, it is encouraged to provide regular updates to investors on the following information concerning the underlying loans:
+Also, it is encouraged to provide regular updates to investors on the following information in relation to the underlying loans:

-- Prices and liquidity status
+- Prices and transaction data

 - Leverage ratios

 - Debt service coverage ratio and debt repayment capacity test

 While the presentation of the above information may take different formats, it is expected that CLO managers present the above information in a manner that can facilitate the assessment by CLO investors and for their ease of understanding.
-CLO managers are encouraged to clearly disclose signs of credit deterioration in the loan portfolio in monthly trustee reports shared with the CLO investors.
+In this regard, CLO managers are encouraged to assist the Trustees in compiling monthly trustee reports that clearly disclose signs of credit deterioration in the loan portfolio.
+For their part, the Trustees should ensure that these reports are accurate and provided in a timely manner to best support the CLO investors and where appropriate potential investors.